stahta01/cmoc/doc/cmoc-manual.markdown

 Using this option incurs a performance cost, so it is only recommended during debugging.

+The preprocessor identifier `_CMOC_CHECK_STACK_OVERFLOW_` is defined by CMOC when --check-stack is used.
+This identifier can be used to exclude stack check code when not needed.

-CMOC allocates 1024 bytes for the stack.
+By default, CMOC allocates 1024 bytes for the stack on a CoCo (256 bytes on a Vectrex).
 In a program that is compiled with the default layout, the stack is preceded by the memory managed by sbrk() (see elsewhere in this manual).

-### Single-execution programs

-If a program is intended to be executable only once, i.e., that reloading it or rebooting the CoCo is required to run it again, then the code that initializes the writable global variables is not needed upon entry to function main().

-This routine is assembled at the very end of the code section.
-When the program specifies `#pragma exec_once`, then the "program break" used by sbrk() (see the previous section) is placed at the start of the routine.
-This makes the memory of that routine available to be allocated by sbrk().
+Note that this feature is not usable under **OS-9**, where stack checking is automatic and uses a different mechanism.

+#### Specifying the space allocated to the system stack

+Option `--stack-space=`_N_ (with _N_ > 0) can be used to specify
+the number of bytes (in decimal) to be reserved to the stack.
+This affects the quantity of memory available to sbrk() and the stack checking done by `--check-stack`.
+Use this option when the program uses lots of stack space.
+Note that this option is not permitted when targeting the Vectrex.

+The stack space can also be specified with `#pragma stack_space` _N_.
+The command-line option has precedence over this pragma.

+Specifying the stack space must be done when compiling the C file that defines main().
+It has no effect when compiling a file that does not define main(), nor when calling CMOC to perform linking on a list of object files.

+Note that this feature is not usable under **OS-9**, where stack checking is automatic and uses a different mechanism.

+#### OS-9 stack checking

+When targeting OS-9, by default, a stack check is performed upon entering each function, unless that function is assembly-only.

+The stack check verifies that there will be at least 64 bytes of free stack space once the function will have allocated stack space for its local variables.
+If this check fails, a "stack overflow" error message is printed in the standard output and the program exits.

+To change this 64 to another (non-zero) value, use the command-line `--function-stack` option.
+Pass 0 to this option to disable the stack check.

 ### Calling convention

-CMOC follows the C convention of passing the parameters in the stack in the reverse order.
+CMOC follows the C [convention](https://en.wikipedia.org/wiki/Calling_convention) of passing the parameters in the stack in the reverse order.

 The caller pops them off the stack after the call.